-Pre-incentive fee net investment income (expressed as a percentage of the value of net assets)
+Pre-Incentive Fee Net Investment Income (expressed as a percentage of the value of net assets)

-Percentage of pre-incentive fee net investment income allocated to income-related portion of incentive fee
+Percentage of Pre-Incentive Fee Net Investment Income allocated to income-related portion of incentive fee

 These calculations will be appropriately pro-rated for any period of less than three months and adjusted for any share issuances or repurchases during the relevant quarter.
-You should be aware that a rise in the general level of interest rates can be expected to lead to higher interest rates applicable to our debt investments.
-Accordingly, an increase in interest rates would make it easier for us to meet or exceed the incentive fee hurdle rate and may result in a substantial increase of the amount of incentive fees payable to the Investment Adviser with respect to Pre-Incentive Fee Net Investment Income.
+You should be aware that a rise in the general level of interest rates can be expected to lead to higher interest income applicable to our debt investments.
+Accordingly, an increase in interest rates would make it easier for us to meet or exceed the incentive fee hurdle rate and may result in a substantial increase in incentive fees payable to the Investment Adviser with respect to Pre-Incentive Fee Net Investment Income.

-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the investment management agreement, as of the termination date) and equals 20.0% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees provided that, the incentive fee determined as of December 31, 2011 will be calculated for a period of shorter than twelve calendar months to take into account any realized capital gains computed net of all realized capital losses and unrealized capital depreciation from the inception of PennantPark Floating Rate Capital Ltd. The performance based incentive fee on capital gains due to our investment adviser as calculated under the investment management agreement for the period from March 1, 2011 (commencement of operations) to September 30, 2011, resulted in no accrual.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date) and equals 20% of our realized capital gains, if any, on a cumulative basis from commencement of operations through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid capital gain incentive fees, from our inception.
+The performance-based incentive fee on capital gains due to our Investment Adviser as calculated under the Investment Management Agreement (as described above) for the year ended September 30, 2012, and for the period March 4, 2011 (commencement of operations) to September 30, 2011, resulted no accruals, respectively.